team-telnyx/demo-node-telnyx/genesys-open-messaging/README.md

 For all details please refer to the Genesys Cloud Open Messaging integration here - https://help.mypurecloud.com/articles/get-started-with-open-messaging

+> **OPEN MESSAGING INTEGRATION**

+To be able to use an Open Messaging Interface for 2-way SMS communication with the standard Genesys Cloud messaging interface you need to complete the following settings:

-1. Logon to GC organization with admin permissions.
+1. Logon to Genesys Cloud organization with the admin permissions.
    In the Message / Platform Configs menu create a new platform config

    <img src="client/public/images/gc_platform_config.png" width="50%"/>